dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 It is worth mentioning that this particular transformation into state machine is designed for stackless coroutines and represents capturing single stackframe and its execution point.
 C# and Kotlin coroutines perform similar transformations.

 ### Summary
 Generators with `yield` keyword is one of the most useful and most common implementations of coroutines.
-Hopefully, this blog helps to understand why use generators and how they are relate to other coroutines implementations.
+Hopefully, this blog helps understanding why and how to use generators and their relation to other coroutines implementations.

 Read next: [async/await]({% post_url coroutines/2018-05-03-async-await %}).